 - ⅛ tsp ground nutmeg

-- 1 box Japanese Cream Stew Mix (optional; skip this store-bought mix if you make the homemade white sauce)
+- 1 box Japanese Cream Stew Mix (optional; skip if you make the homemade white sauce above)

 For Finishing the Stew

-- 1 tsp kosher salt (Diamond Crystal; use half for table salt) (to season the stew to taste)
+- 1 tsp Diamond Crystal kosher salt (to taste)

 Instructions